TotallyInformation/node-red-contrib-uibuilder/docs/uib-configuration.md

 * `api/` - Optional folder.
 Any `.js` files contained within it will be loaded as instance API's if your configuration allows it.
 See the [instance API's page](instance-apis.md) for more details.

-* `dist/` - This folder is optional and can be used as the target of a "build" process.
-It will be served instead of the `src` folder if you choose it in the uibuilder advanced options.
+* `scripts/` - Optional folder.
+Used for utility scripts that might be needed to help with build processes and the like.

+* _`node_modules/` - Not directly part of uibuilder.
+This folder will exist if you have locally installed any dependencies for this uibuilder instance.
+Typically, these would be "dev dependencies" defined in the package.json file and used as part of a build process.
+You do not need to back these up or commit them to a source code repository._